Tamburasca/kodi/README.md

    * http://localhost:3003/guide.xml

-Note: the EPG is cached after the javascript server is started, such it can be utilized in case grabbing the site is still active.
+Note: the EPG can be (optionally) cached after the javascript server is started, such it can be utilized in case grabbing the site is still active.

 If you need to call the KODI Web API via, here a few examples: